 - Progressive etc.

-The trampoline causes over 100 thousands of injuries annually.
+The trampoline causes over 100 thousand of injuries annually.
 There is a rational motive why trampolines are an additive cost to an insurance policy, and there are more reasons why insurance companies exclude them entirely.
 Anyhow, if you do decide to buy a trampoline, be careful to protect yourself.

 Do You Have to Tell Your Insurance Company If You Have A Trampoline?